tainn/sub-sync/README.md

   -p PATH, --path PATH  absolute or relative path to the file
 ```

-A negative offset value **hastens**, while a positive offset value **delays** the subtitles.
+A negative offset value ***hastens***, while a positive offset value ***delays*** the subtitles.

+## Output

+The output is a new **srt** file with newly set timelines, with the old file being kept and renamed
+to `-old-{increment}.srt`, where `{increment}` is a serial increment of old **srt** files in the same working directory,
+starting with 0.

 ## Bad forms

-`srt` files usually follow the principle of:
+**srt** files usually follow the principle of:

 1. enumeration,
 2. time interval, and
 3. sub content

-This script assumes that to be the form of the passed file and may error out if the form is different.
+This code assumes that to be the form of the passed file and may error out if the form is different.
 Even though it
-rarely happens, the culprit for such mismatches is usually the bad-form advertising of a sub group at the top of
+rarely happens, the culprit for such mismatches is usually the bad-form advertising of a subtitle group at the top of
-the `srt` file.
+the **srt** file.
 Either manually delete that block or change it to fit the format.